lidawei1975/deep/README.md

-Without Ceres-solver, an alternative fitter will be built instead, which is about 2-3 times slower.
+Without Ceres-solver, an alternative fitter (voigt_fit_2) will be built instead, which is about 2-3 times slower.

+On systems with OpenMP support, two additional executables, namely, voigt_fit_omp and voigt_fit_2_omp, will be built with OpenMP support.

 Download the source code: Download the Deep-picker source code and unzip it into a folder on your Linux system, such as /home/user-name/deep-picker.